Instructions for Application for Undergraduate Admission

 Please note that the application can be submitted before recommendations have been submitted.

-Online Interview/Faculty Interaction: Some applicants will be scheduled for an online interview and/or faculty interaction.
-There will also be opportunities to attend virtual informational meetings.
+Online Interview/Faculty Interaction: Some applicants who choose to audition remotely will be scheduled for an online interview and/or faculty interaction.
 These will occur in late January and February, and will vary in format by program and instrument.
-More details will be sent out around that time.

 Transfer Applicants will be prompted to schedule an online advising appointment with the dean of admissions during the month of February.

 - Admission decision and financial aid: The Eastman application process includes a thorough review of each applicant’s file.
 The Admissions Committee makes decisions after all applications in each department have been evaluated.
-Undergraduate admissions notifications will be sent via email between March 1 and April 15.
-There is no early admission program at Eastman, and applying by Nov.
-1 will not result in an earlier admissions decision.
+Undergraduate admissions notifications will be sent via email between March 15 and April 15.
+There is no early admission program at Eastman.
 Undergraduate applicants normally receive notification of financial aid and scholarships concurrent with their notification of admission.

 - May 1 response date: We provide notification of our decision as soon as possible after the review process is complete.
 In return, we ask for the courtesy of a response by May 1.
 The Eastman School of Music maintains a wait list in most departments.
 A prompt response from accepted applicants allows us to proceed with final decisions for candidates on our wait list.